-Our construction accident lawyers in Schaumburg know that construction accidents are far too common and laborers face a challenge.
+Our construction accident lawyers in Schaumburg know that construction accidents in Illinois are far too common and laborers face a challenge.
 Illinois construction sites remain dangerous despite many levels of safety regulations.
 To make matters more frustrating, injuries that occur on worksites are a complex area of law.

 Depending on the specifics of your case, there could be multiple factors involved.
 They would each have their own priorities, their own legal rules, and, in some cases, their own schedules and deadlines.

 Basically, if you have been injured in a construction site accident in Illinois, you shouldn’t deal with the claims process on your own.
 Hire a construction accident attorney who is experienced with these types of complex legal matters.